Vanya and Sonia and Masha and Spike by Christopher Durang

-Fans of a good old fashioned murder mystery will want to check out Garrison Little Theatre's lates production, Rehearsal for Murder, which doesn't disappoint.
-The play centres around famous playwright Alex Dennison, played by GLT board president Rick Nigh, who has called together the original cast of his latest play which had debuted one year earlier to mixed reviews.
+- Fans of a good old fashioned murder mystery will want to check out Garrison Little Theatre's lates production, which doesn't disappoint.
+The play centres around famous playwright Alex Dennison, played by Rick Nigh, who has called together the original cast of his latest play which had debuted one year earlier to mixed reviews.
 On the play's opening night, its star - and Dennison's fiancee - Monica died.
 While the police had determined it a suicide, Dennison isn't convinced.
 The playwright brings everyone together in the now-empty theatre to read his new script - the story of Monica's death.
-Sandy Moore shines in her role as the doomed Monica, with other standouts including Kendell Perchaluk as the new-to-the-city young assistant, Sally Bean; Samantha Schlosser as the ambitious young actress Karen Daniels, and Zdenka Cole playing the producer Bella Lamb.
+Sandy Moore shines in her role as the doomed Monica, with other standouts including Kendell Perchaluk, Samantha Schlosser and Zdenka Cole playing the producer Bella Lamb.
 Rounding out the cast are Ryan Kavanagh, Trent Matthews, Rey Baecher, Chuck Jagiello, Jim Kitchen, Doug Hoyle, Marie Hoyle, Yvette Michaud and Lucio Gismondi.

 The story keeps audience guessing about what actually happened to Monica right until the very end and it's a great night out for anyone who loves a good mystery...

-- Great show, seen it last Saturday night - 2 thumbs up!
+- Great show, seen it last Saturday night - 2 thumbs up!...
+E. Jefferys

-Very good luncheon and service, too.
+- Very good luncheon and service, too.
 Good acting by all and the murderer was a surprise.
-Very enjoyable!
+Very enjoyable!...
+D. Rothwell Perham

 - It was truly exceptional - Rick Nigh was marvelous, as was all the cast.
 The story, with the extra twists and questions, held my interest - good lighting contributed to the mood.
-Congratulations to all!
+Congratulations to all!...
+A. H. Roebuck